w3f/polkadot-wiki/docs/learn-identity.md

 ![Raw values of custom fileds are available on-chain](/img/identity/05.jpg)

 It is up to your own UI or dapp to then do with this data as it pleases.
-The data will remain available for querying via RPC calls, so you don't have to rely on the PolkadotJS UI.
+The data will remain available for querying via the Polkadot API, so you don't have to rely on the PolkadotJS UI.

 You can have a maximum of 100 custom fields.